peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_Inside_a_Simplex></a>
 #### Random Points Inside a Simplex

 The following pseudocode generates a random point inside an _n_-dimensional simplex (simplest convex figure, such as a line segment, triangle, or tetrahedron).
 It takes one parameter, _points_, a list consisting of the _n_ plus one vertices of the simplex, all of a single dimension _n_ or greater.
+See also (Grimme 2015)<sup>[**(56)**](#Note56)</sup>, which shows MATLAB code for generating a random point uniformly inside a simplex just described, but in a different way.

     METHOD RandomPointInSimplex(points):
        ret=NewList()